qualcomm-linux/pkg-camx-dkms/README.md

 This repository serves as a template for creating Debian package repositories within the Qualcomm Linux ecosystem.
 It provides the essential structure, GitHub workflows, and configuration necessary to integrate with the [qcom-build-utils](https://github.com/qualcomm-linux/qcom-build-utils) repository, enabling standardized Debian package building processes.

-For a comprehensive tutorial on utilizing this template with an example project, refer to the [pkg-example README](https://github.com/qualcomm-linux/pkg-example/blob/main/README.md).

 ## Quick Start

 To create a new Debian package repository using this template:

 1. Navigate to this repository's GitHub page and click the **"Use this template"** button located in the top right corner.
+2. Select **qualcomm-linux** as the organization in the drop-down menu.
+This is necessary.
-2. Name the new repository with the prefix `pkg-` to adhere to the naming convention for package repositories.
+3. Name the new repository with the prefix `pkg-` to adhere to the naming convention for package repositories.
+This is necessary.
-3. Ensure the **"Include all branches"** option is enabled.
+4. Ensure the **"Include all branches"** option is enabled.
 Otherwise by default, only the default branch "main" is cloned.

 ## Branches